Finishing well (and WINNING) requires awareness.

 Once the race begins, sure enough, the hare sped off, but then he got cocky.
 He decided to take a nap.
-And while he was dreaming of carrots and future Easter holidays, the tortoise moseyed by.
+And while he was dreaming of carrots and the following Easter holiday.

-When the hare woke up, he did not have time to catch the tortoise, who subsequently crossed the finish line and won the race.
+When the hare woke up, he did not have time to catch the tortoise, who subsequently moseyed on past the finish line.

 Aesop’s moral of the story is “The race is not always to the swift.”

 An old Greek source surmises the lesson best: ‘many people have good natural abilities which are ruined by idleness; on the other hand, sobriety, zeal, and perseverance can prevail over indolence.’Source: Aesop’s Fables.
 A new translation by Laura Gibbs.
 Oxford University Press (World’s Classics): Oxford, 2002.